singnet/dev-portal/tutorials/cpp-service.md

 * int div(int a, int b)
 * string check(int a)

-So we'll use this command line to create project's skeleton and go to its folder
+So we'll use this command line to create project's skeleton

 ```
 # ./create_project.sh tutorial math-operations 7070
-# cd /opt/singnet/tutorial
+# cd tutorial
 ```

 ## Step 3

 Now we'll customize the skeleton code to actually implement our basic service.
-We need to edit `./service_spec/tutorial.proto` and define
+We need to edit `src/service_spec/tutorial.proto` and define

 * the data structures used to carry input and output of the methods, and
 * the RPC API of the service.